3n0ugh/Web-Scraper-Book-Info/README.md

 ![](https://github.com/3n0ugh/Web-Scraper/blob/main/introduction.png)

-This module built with nodejs to getting book informations from D&R website.
+This module is built with nodejs to getting book information from the D&R website.

 ### Requirements